sodiq-code/trace/README.md

 ## Thesis

-> EU AI Act Article 50 transparency obligations take effect on 2 August 2026.
-For teams trying to operationalize provenance at scale, manual legal and compliance workflows can become expensive.
-Trace turns the resulting provenance requirement into a sub-second library call — provenance is a workflow, not a feature.
+> Provenance is a workflow step, not a feature you bolt on after the fact.
+By moving C2PA stamping to the moment of asset creation, Trace turns a manual compliance process into a sub-second library call.

 ---